 The root is also highly valued for its positive effects on mood and immunity; indeed, ginseng coffee is successfully administered to convalescent people, sports enthusiasts and the elderly.

-Coffee made from the ginseng root is slightly lighter than traditional espresso, with a hazelnut colour.
-In terms of taste, it is a mild but slightly bitter beverage that can be enjoyed as it is or with the addition of a sweetener.
+Coffee made with ginseng root is slightly lighter than traditional espresso, with a colour tending towards hazelnut.
+In terms of taste, it is a mild but slightly bitter beverage, which can be enjoyed natural or with the addition of a sweetener.
 In most cafés and coffee shops it is served already sweetened, while at home it can be prepared with a coffee machine using pods or capsules and sweetened as desired.

 Commonly, ginseng coffee is served in a cup that is slightly larger than the espresso cup; or you can opt for the large cup version, a quantity that corresponds to that of long coffee.

-Ginseng coffee is a nutritionally rich drink and slightly more caloric than espresso coffee: while the latter contains just over two calories, ginseng ranges from 30 to 85 calories per cup, depending on whether sugar is present or not.
+Ginseng coffee is a nutritionally rich drink that is slightly higher in calories than espresso coffee: while the latter contains just over two calories, ginseng ranges from 30 to 85 calories per cup, depending on whether or not sugar is present.

-- lipids are 4.42 grams, broken down into 2.53 grams of saturated fat, 1.074 grams of monounsaturated fat, 0.321 grams of polyunsaturated fat and 13 milligrams of cholesterol;
+- lipids are 4.42 grams, divided into 2.53 grams of saturated fat, 1.074 grams of monounsaturated fat, 0.321 grams of polyunsaturated fat and 13 milligrams of cholesterol;

 - protein is 4.41 grams;